georgialoper/vanilla-extract-codemash-2023/pages/5_state-of-css.md

 <!--

 The most dominant approach to CSS-in-JS is far and away CSS-modules.
-In fact, it is so popular it ships out of the box with NextJs.
+In fact, it is so popular it ships out of the box with NextJs and I believe Remix just added this as well.

-Most of these libraries outside of CSS-modules are what you might consider Runtime CSS-in-JS, which is a large umbrella, so let's dig into that first.
+Most of these libraries outside of vanilla-extract and CSS-modules are what we'll call Runtime CSS-in-JS, which is a large umbrella, so let's dig into that first.

 -->